L3gacyGatling/My-Evades-Editor-Maps/README.md

+For any develeopers and Jr developers of Evades.io that read this, you're allowed to use, add, and edit any of my maps, as long as you credit me...

 In order to use any of my map files:

 1: open the evades editor that's on the description of this resposit.